-Virginia Tyler is a sculptor who has worked on projects in Ghana since 1998.
+Virginia Tyler has worked on metal casting projects in Ghana since her Fulbright fellowship in 1998.
 Her most recent installations are collaborations with Paul Amponsah and Kofi Amponsem, who are metal casters working in the ancient West African tradition.
 The current pieces are based on constellations that are visible from both Ghana and the US.
-She is a tenured associate professor at Saint Augustine’s College in Raleigh, North Carolina.
+Ms. Tyler earned a BA in Art and Public policy at Duke University, and a MFA in Sculpture at Tyler School of Art, Temple University.
+She is a tenured associate professor at Saint Augustine’s University in Raleigh, North Carolina.

 International Study Grant, West African Research Center, Dakar, Senegal, funded by Howard University and West African Research Center, 2001

-US Fulbright Fellowship, College of Art at Kwami Nkrumah University of Science and Technology, Kumasi, Ghana, funded by the Institute of International Education of the United States Information Agency, 1998-99
+US Fulbright Fellowship, College of Art at Kwami Nkrumah University of Science and Technology, Kumasi, Ghana, 1998-99